 There were a few obstacles though – the biggest being the Llyn Ystradau reservoir.
 It had been built to supply a new hydroelectric power station, right on top of a stretch of the old tracks.
 But that didn’t stop the Ffestiniog’s army of dedicated volunteers, they just built a diversion.
-And an impressive one it is too – the team of ‘Deviationists’ spent 13 years digging out a new 2.5 mile section, including a tunnel and a spiral loop of track to help the train get down the hill.
-By 1982 the full route from Blaenau Ffestiniog to Porthmadog had been reopened and the railway is now one of Wales’ top tourist attractions.
+And an impressive one it is too – the team of ‘Deviationists’ spent 13 years digging out a new 2.5-mile section of track, including a tunnel and a spiral track loop to help the train get down the hill.
+By 1982, the full route from Blaenau Ffestiniog to Porthmadog had been reopened and the railway is now one of Wales’ top tourist attractions.

 As we boarded our train at Blaenau Ffestiniog station, it was like stepping back in time.
 The original carriages are still in use and have been restored to their Victorian glory.
 You can choose between third-class or first-class carriages (second-class disappeared sometime at the end of the 19th century), so we took the luxury option and headed for the observation carriage with its blue velvet armchairs and steward to keep you supplied with cups of tea (or G&Ts).
 On the way down to Porthmadog, first-class is right behind the engine, so we watched the drivers in action, stoking up the engines to envelop us in clouds of steam.

-The railway is beautifully restored and really gives you a glimpse of the glamorous era of rail travel.
+The railway is beautifully restored and really gives you a glimpse into the glamorous era of rail travel.
 A huge army of volunteers keep everything running smoothly, whether that’s manning the ticket desk or operating the signals.
 It’s a real labour of love and has a whole community of enthusiasts surrounding it.
-This year marks 150 years of carrying passengers, and a new, luxury Pullman observation carriage has been built to celebrate.
-It starts running later this year but until the end of June you can see it on display at London Paddington station – surrounded by 21st-century trains for a real old-meets-new railway experience.
+2015 marked 150 years since it started carrying passengers, and a new, luxury Pullman observation carriage was built to celebrate.
+It went on a UK tour before it started work, ending up on display at London Paddington station – surrounded by 21st-century trains for a real old-meets-new railway experience.

 The Ffestiniog Railway takes 1 hour 15 mins to travel between Blaenau Ffestiniog and Porthmadog.
-Trains run between two and seven times a day from April to November and three–four times a week the rest of the year.
-See the timetable for details.
-Day return tickets cost £24 for adults and £21.60 for seniors.
+Trains run two-eight times a day from April to November (see timetable).
+Day return tickets cost £24 for adults/£21.60 for seniors.
 The first child under 16 is free and others are half price.
 First-class tickets cost an extra £7 each way.
 You can book tickets for the full journey in standard class online and reserve first class tickets by phone.
-The company also runs the Welsh Highland Railway, which travels 25 miles from Porthmadog to Caernarfon.
+The company also runs the Welsh Highland Railway from Porthmadog to Caernarfon.